Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)

 Morphology

 SARS-CoV-2, also known as 2019-nCoV, is a β Coronavirus of the group 2B with at least 70% similarity in genetic sequence to SARS-CoV.
-SARS-CoV-2 is a new Coronavirus responsible for causing the outbreak of Coronavirus disease first detected in December 2019 (COVID-19).
+SARS-CoV-2 is a Coronavirus responsible for causing the outbreak of Coronavirus disease first detected in December 2019 (COVID-19).

 Growth Conditions